A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Performance Evaluation

 \subsubsection{Sensitivity to Carbon Price}

-To analyze the trade-off between economic and environmental objectives, we varied the carbon price $\lambda_{CO_2}$ from $\$25$/ton to $\$150$/ton.
-This analysis focuses on the TSCO and DC-Frame methods, as the other two baselines are insensitive to carbon price by design.
+To analyze the trade-off between economic and environmental objectives, we varied the carbon price $\lambda_{CO_2}$ from $25$ to $150$/ton.
+This analysis focuses on the TSCO, DC-Frame, and ST-Sched methods, as the other two baselines are insensitive to carbon price by design.
 The comprehensive results are presented in Fig. \ref{fig3}.

-The TSCO framework consistently achieves a better trade-off.
-For any given carbon emission level, it operates at a lower cost than the DC-Frame.
-As the carbon price increases, both methods are incentivized to reduce emissions, but TSCO does so more efficiently.
-This superior performance is a direct result of the real-time feedback loop between the grid and the CPN, which allows the system to find more efficient operating points.
-The RG-Sched method is shown as fixed points, as their operational strategy does not adapt to the carbon price.

-It also shows how RES curtailment is affected by the carbon price.
-For both carbon-aware methods, increasing the price of carbon incentivizes greater utilization of zero-emission renewable energy, thus reducing curtailment.
-However, the TSCO framework's ability to react to real-time conditions allows it to absorb significantly more renewable energy across all price points, maintaining a curtailment level that is less than half that of the DC-Frame.
-This again underscores the value of tight system integration for maximizing the use of clean energy resources.